 1. Check that your instructor has asked you to use IEEE citation style for your assignment.
 They have?
 Great!
 Continue on...

-2. Read the 'IEEE in a Nutshelll' section below to ensure you know you need both in-text citations and reference list entries in your assignment.
+2. Read the 'IEEE in a Nutshell' section below to ensure you know you need both in-text citations and reference list entries in your assignment.

 3. Review the In-Text Citations tab for how to incorporate sources into your writing.

 4. Find the source type you are trying to cite in the tabs at the top.
-Is it a book, a magazine, a website?
-Once you've found your source type, look for the option that best describes your source (e-book instead of print book, for example).
+Is it a book, a magazine, a webpage, or something else?
+Once you've found your source type, look for the option that best describes your source (for example, an e-book instead of a print book).

 5. Use the template for your source type to create your reference list entry for that particular source.
 If you run into a scenario that isn't covered in the template or in the example, scroll down to the "What if" section for detailed information on how to incorporate this information.
 Examples of such scenarios are multiple authors, a source without a publication date, etc.